 Interpretation of Return on Assets Ratio

-- It is always better for the company to have a higher ratio.
+- It is always better for the company to have a higher ROA.
 The higher the better.

 - It shows that the management is efficient and capable of generating more and more profits from the available assets.